California is a state that evokes images of creativity, innovation, and natural beauty.

 In addition to the exhibits, the California Academy of Sciences also offers a variety of hands-on activities, such as panning for gold, touching live animals, and conducting scientific experiments.
 There are also special events, workshops, and lectures that cater to different interests and age groups.

-58. Going horseback riding in the Sierra Nevada Mountains
+58. Sierra Nevada Mountains

 Horseback riding in the Sierra Nevada Mountains is an adventure that promises an unforgettable experience for nature enthusiasts and thrill-seekers alike.